openaps/docs/docs/Resources/faq.md

 ##What does an OpenAPS closed loop look like?

-While there are numerous variations, this particular setup shows the key components?ŽŒnamely, a continuous glucose monitor, an insulin pump, a method for communicating with the pump (here, a CareLink USB stick), and a controller (here, a Raspberry Pi).
+While there are numerous variations, this particular setup shows the key components—namely, a continuous glucose monitor, an insulin pump, a method for communicating with the pump (here, a CareLink USB stick), and a controller (here, a Raspberry Pi).
 Also shown is a Pebble watch, which can be used for monitoring the status of the OpenAPS.
 Not shown is the power supply (off-screen) and a way to interact with and program the Raspberry Pi, typically a computer or smartphone.

 For more details on the exact hardware required to build an OpenAPS, see the [Hardware](../Hardware/hardware.md) section.